Cycling to the University

 Walking to the University

 Walking is a wonderful form of travel.
 There is no better way to get to where your going whilst keeping fit, exploring the local area and (requiring no fuel or equipment) being truly carbon neutral!
-Our campuses in the Reading area are within easy walking and cycling distance from local stations.
+Walking to our campuses Our campuses in the Reading area are within easy walking and cycling distance from local stations.
 Below is advice on how to reach both main entrances to our Whiteknights campus (at Shinfield Road and Earley Gate), our London Road campus and our Greenlands campus in Henley-on-Thames.
-For each image you can; hover for estimated time/distances click for the route on Google Maps expand the directions…
+For each image you can; hover for estimated time/distances click for the route on Google…

 Read More